 We Enjoyed Sweet Details

-If you’d like to copy any of our ideas for your own gingerbread homestead, here’s some of our “design secrets.”
+If you’d like to copy any of our ideas for your own gingerbread farm, here’s some of our “design secrets.”

 For a garden plot–crush up Oreo cookies.